 - A Five-Course Core (12 credits)

 The MCM degree typically requires four semesters of full-time study (9 credits per term).
 Study is frequently pursued on a part-time basis.
 The degree can be accelerated by taking Winter or Summer session courses and finish as fast as 15 months.
 You can decide how long your MCM journey will take, most MCM students finish the program in 18-24 months..

 Up to six credits may be applied from another program outside of MCM.
 Students may transfer up to six credits of graduate coursework toward the degree if credits were earned within the past five years, if the coursework translates directly to the student's development and preparation in the MCM program, and only if the student achieved a grade of B in this coursework.
 A syllabus for each course should be forwarded to the MCM program director for consideration of transfer.
 To request transfer credit, please submit the Transfer Form to the MCM Director.

 There are no language or mathematics requirements for the MCM degree.

 International students should visit the Rutgers Global–International Student and Scholar Services website.

 The Rutgers Global website includes specifics on rules about Visa status; special forms; orientation; international advisers; special rules concerning employment, and internships.

 All international MCM students are STRONGLY ENCOURAGED to attend an orientation session as early in or before their first semester of study.

 MCM students must complete 36 credits to earn a degree.
 The program is self-paced (3-12 credits per semester).
 There are seven specializations available.
 Once admitted to the MCM program, students can stay within a specialization or change specializations as professional goals shift.

-All core and elective courses in the seven specializations are taught online and/or weeknights on campus, 6:20 to 9:00 p.m
+All core and elective courses in the eight specializations are taught online and/or weeknights on campus, 6:20 to 9:00 p.m